By Jenna Renaud

 Being back in-person full-time for the fall semester brought with it new and exciting changes to my daily duties.
 Rather than being in the office solo once a week, I was surrounded by my co-workers and a team of student workers!
 The opportunities for collaboration were something I didn’t know I craved so much coming out of last year.
 From learning the ropes on poster deliveries from Kelly, to collaborating on the Taylor Weekend Recs with Anna, to reading Allie’s Flick or Flip blogs, I have genuinely enjoyed growing with all of Falvey’s student workers.

 Being on campus altogether also calls for more displays and events!
 Putting up the Homelessness Awareness Week display with Anna challenged me to think about ways to get students’ attention for important topics through a static display.
 Our salty & sweet finals grab-and-go table required creative thinking to find a way to help relieve students’ stress in a COVID-safe way!

 All in all, I cannot express how grateful I am for this past semester at Falvey and part of what made it great was you all reading and engaging!
 Time is flying by and I am excited to make Spring 2022 the best semester yet.
 Cheers to 2022!

-Jenna Newman is a graduate assistant in Falvey Memorial Library and a graduate student in the Communication Department.
-Current mood: Finding my old Percy Jackson books to read more about Greek gods.
+Jenna Renaud is a Graduate Assistant in Falvey Memorial Library and a Graduate Student in the Communication Department.